waterlinked/waterlinked.github.io/docs/dvl/bluerov-integration.md

 ![potting-penetrator-rear](../img/potting-penetrator-rear.jpeg) ![potted-penetrator-rear](../img/potted-penetrator-rear.jpeg)

 !!!
 Tip
-	Use a clamping vice to hold the penetrator in place while pouring the potting compund.
+	Use a clamping vice to hold the penetrator in place while pouring the potting compound.

 Let the potting compound harden before proceeding.